The Last Dinner Party: 2018–2022: Formation and early years

 The band initially struggled to find time to rehearse together because of the COVID-19 lockdown in the UK, and they did not perform live until their first gig at The George in London in November 2021.
 They signed with management group Q Prime in early 2022.
-They spent the following year honing their sound and building word-of-mouth support on the live circuit in London, including playing a set as the opening act (while still called The Dinner Party) for the Rolling Stones in Hyde Park in July 2022, and supported Benee on her world tour for the London show.
+They spent the following year honing their sound and building word-of-mouth support on the live circuit in London, including playing a set as the opening act (while still called the Dinner Party) for the Rolling Stones in Hyde Park in July 2022, and supported Benee on her world tour for the London show.

 2023–2024: Signing to Island Records and Prelude to Ecstasy

 After signing with Island Records as the Last Dinner Party, to avoid confusion with the jazz supergroup Dinner Party, they released their debut single "Nothing Matters", produced by James Ford, on 19 April 2023.
 The song was later used as part of the soundtrack for EA Sports FC 24.
 During the summer of 2023 the band supported Hozier and played festivals in the UK, Ireland and Europe, including Glastonbury and Latitude.
 They were also invited to play a live session on the BBC Radio 6 Music show, New Music Fix Friday.
 The band opened for First Aid Kit on three of their UK dates in August 2023, including Liverpool.

 After releasing two more Ford-produced singles, "Sinner" and "My Lady of Mercy", they made their first appearance on the BBC show Later... with Jools Holland on 21 October 2023 performing "Nothing Matters" and "My Lady of Mercy".
-On 1 November, the band officially announced their debut album Prelude to Ecstasy with the release date of 2 February 2024 and another single "On Your Side", followed later by "Caesar on a TV Screen" in January.
+On 1 November, the band officially announced their debut album Prelude to Ecstasy with the release date of 2 February 2024, and another single "On Your Side", followed later by "Caesar on a TV Screen" in January.
+Prelude to Ecstasy debuted at number one on the UK Albums Chart, becoming the biggest first week-selling debut album in over nine years.

 In January 2024, they performed on the BBC's The Graham Norton Show.
 They were the winners of the BRITs Rising Star award at the Brit Awards 2024.
-In August 2024 the group announced the release Prelude to Ecstasy: Acoustics and Covers on 11 October.
-It featured the entire Prelude to Ecstasy studio album, with the addition of five live and acoustic versions of songs from the studio album and four cover songs performed in the studio and live.
-The first single for the expanded album, a cover of the Sparks song "This Town Ain't Big Enough for Both of Us", was released on 28 August 2024.
+On 28 August, they announced Prelude to Ecstasy: Acoustics and Covers, which features the original Prelude to Ecstasy album with five live and acoustic versions and four cover songs performed live and in studio.
+With its announcement, it was led with the single "This Town Ain't Big Enough for Both of Us", a cover of the Sparks song.

+The album was subsequently nominated for the Mercury Prize.

 On 9 May 2025, Lizzie Mayland released their debut solo EP, The Slow Fire of Sleep, under the name L Mayland.